KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/DracoBitstream.md

 The conversion from raw buffer values to signed integer values is done by shifting the bits to the right by one digit.
 The consumed rightmost bit determines the sign of the value respectively (1 represents a negative value, 0 represents a positive value).
 Obtained signed integer values represent the differences of subsequent indices.
-This means, an additional interim stage is needed to generate index values by stepping through the buffer and summing up the values.
+This means, an additional interim stage is required to generate index values by stepping through the buffer and summing up the values.
 At each buffer position, the current sum represents the absolute index value.